Bribery & Ethics

 Chief Executive Officer

 Ipeco is committed to conducting its business to the highest possible standards of openness, honesty, and accountability, without the use of corrupt practices or acts of bribery to obtain an unfair advantage.
-Ipeco attaches the utmost importance to this Policy and applies a “zero tolerance” approach to acts of bribery and corruption by any of its Employees or representatives.
-Any breach of this Policy will be regarded as a serious matter and could result in disciplinary action and possible criminal prosecution.
+Ipeco attaches the utmost importance to this Policy and applies a zero-tolerance approach to acts of bribery and corruption by any of its Employees, agents, contractors, sub-contractors, consultants and representatives.
+Any breach of this Policy is regarded as a serious matter and could result in disciplinary action and possible criminal prosecution.

-As Finance Director for Ipeco, I have overall responsibility for our compliance practices in respect of bribery and corruption matters.
+As Group Commercial Compliance Manager for Ipeco, I have overall responsibility for our compliance practices in respect of bribery and corruption matters.

 1. Introduction

-This Bribery and Ethics Policy (herein referred to as the “Policy”) serves as a guideline to all Employees, both permanent and temporary, including contracted and agency staff, as well as consultants and other representatives of the Company when they are conducting the business of the Company or are otherwise representing the Company (herein referred to as “Employees”) in relation to compliance with the UK Bribery Act 2010 (herein referred to as “the Act”).
-It includes Company and Employee responsibilities, defines what may constitute a bribe, details what to do if someone has a concern about ethical behaviors/conduct, as well as giving an outline of the Act.
+This Bribery and Ethics Policy (herein referred to as the “Policy”) serves as a guideline to all employees, both permanent and temporary, including contracted and agency staff, as well as consultants, agents, contractors, sub-contractors and other representatives of the Company when they are conducting the business of the Company or are otherwise representing the Company (herein referred to collectively as “Employees”) in relation to compliance with the UK Bribery Act 2010 (herein referred to as “the Act”), as well as other applicable anti-bribery legislation (such as, but not limited to, the US Foreign Corrupt Practices Act 1977) (such other legislation referred to as “other applicable laws”).
+It includes Company and Employee responsibilities, defines what may constitute a bribe, details what to do if someone has a concern about ethical behaviours/conduct, as well as giving an outline of the Act.

-As noted above, all references in this Policy to “Ipeco” refer to Ipeco Holdings Limited as well as to all other companies and branches of companies in the Castledon Ltd group of companies.
+As noted above, all references in this Policy to “Ipeco” refer to Ipeco Holdings Limited as well as to all other companies and branches of companies in the Castledon Ltd group of companies, including Ipeco, Inc., Ipeco Singapore Pte.
+Ltd., Ipeco Holdings Ltd. (FZE), Ipeco Hong Kong Service Centre Ltd, Ipeco Service Centre (Beijing) Limited, OTM Servo Mechanism Ltd. and hs2 Engineering GmbH.

 2. Company commitment